1518751112/api-stack-log/README_en.md

 - Automatic log cleanup by count or days✅
 - Support for direct access to log details via URL✅
 - Support for request replay through logs✅
+- Access UI documentation authorization to protect the security of log data✅
 - Detailed log statistics❌ (API available but UI not yet implemented)

 ## Installation